adrien-febvay/minify-css-idents/README.md

 Default value: `2`

-The identation size in the identifier map file.
-Set it to `0` if you don't want spaces and line returns.
+The indentation size to use in the identifier map file.
+Set it to `0` if you want a minimal file without spaces and line returns.

 ### options.mode